Luciasanchezg/htmed/README.md

 perform (`data.models`), the name of the column that contains the model formulas in `data.models` (`column.models`) and the statistical analysis we are interested in applying over the data (`model.type`).
-There are other 2 optional arguments: `model.m` indicates if we are computing the fitted models for mediators (TRUE) or for outcomes (FALSE), and `outcome` will refer to the column from the `data.models` object that contains the information of the outcomes.
+There are other 3 optional arguments: `model.m` indicates if we are computing the fitted models for mediators (TRUE) or for outcomes (FALSE), and `outcome` will refer to the column from the `data.models` object that contains the information of the outcomes.
 Although this last argument is optional and does not need to be specified if we have just one outcome, it is highly recommended if you are dealing with more than one dependent variables.
+The `data.split()` argument will be explained later.

 ``` r
 # fitted models for the mediator